 Sequence of back and forth shots between two players.
 Starts with a serve and players rally until someone scores (the other player can’t return the ball) ending the rally.

 The two strips on the far left and right of the court that is only counted as in if you’re playing doubles.
+In singles, the court is smaller.

 Hitting the ball with your dominant hand on your dominant side.
 The racquet is open-faced once you hit it.

 Love stands for zero.
-Pretty depressing take on love, no??
+Pretty depressing take on love, no?!

 Sometimes you win a point because you did something right (high five!), but sometimes you win a point because your opponent does something wrong.
 This is called an unforced error.
 It normally consists of hitting the ball into the net, or my personal fave, a swing and a miss.